yuri-rage/ArduRover_Mower/README.md

 Calculates solar elevation at current system time for a given latitude/longitude.
 Intent is to use GPS coordinates to derive sun angle and use the information to turn lights on/off approaching dusk/dawn.

+### solarTest.lua

+Builds upon solarElevUTC.lua, which should run on any OS-based interpreter.  solarTest.lua is modified to work with Ardupilot's scripting architecture, accounting for its lack of exposed libraries.
+Uses an iterative approach to calculate date/time from GPS week number and GPS time of week (in milliseconds).
+Tested using REPL and SITL in Mission Planner with success.

 ### Notes